tekartik/idb_shim_more.dart/packages/sdb_shim_web_worker_exp/README.md

-# IDB Web worker example
+# SDB Web worker example

 You have to build the app and the worker.